India › Jaipur Hotels › Jai Niwas Review

 - Other Facilities: Money-changing.
 Same-day laundry.
 Book exchange.

-- Restaurant: The small café with open-plan kitchen provides a limited range of Indian (vegetarian) food, with claims of using ‘less oil and chilies’.
+- Restaurant: The small café with open-plan kitchen provides a a selection of Indian (vegetarian) and continental food, with claims of using ‘less oil and chilies’.
 Homemade cakes and bread are a feature.
-A larger restaurant was being built in early 2019.
 No alcohol is sold in the guesthouse.

 - Breakfast: Included in all rates.